 Details about the simulations

 In our Monte Carlo, we sample the neural network's outputs.
 However, to account for uncertainty caused by our model, we also draw from the measurements of errors we've seen from our neural network (Yanai 2010).
-Finally, we also account for the size of insured units (RMA 2024) since policies cover collections of fields and not geohashes or individual fields.
+Finally, we also account for the size of risk units (RMA 2024) since policies cover collections of fields and not geohashes or individual fields.
 Altogether, this paints a picture of changes to yield relative to APH at the 2030 and 2050 timeframes.
 For more information, see our scientific paper (preprint).

 This section contains interactive components.
 It will take just a moment to load the lab.